morganthomas/winning-arguments/winning-arguments.md

 * It is early in the morning.
 * After we harvest the wheat we will store it in silos.
 * Within the lives of others we can find some of the most important insights about ourselves.
+* Every statement is either true or false.

 ## Reasons